Think of every positive, loving adjective you can, and my dad’s all that. Plus, he’s the most youthful, active 80-year-old in existence.

 (We’ll work our way backwards and next week I’ll share the main course.)

 The recipe is below, but you might want to check this out first . . . as I was getting ready to publish this, I looked back in my archives to see all of the times I’ve shared — via food — how great my dad is.
-If you want to get to know him a little, here are a handful of them — from his tomato garden and fruit trees, to his favorite sweet snacks and other birthday dinners:
+Click here to all the recipes relating to my dad’s brithdays.

 - 1½ dozen Oreos